Reviewed and Approved:

 Application Process to the MD/MBE dual degree program

 An application to the Rice University Department of Bioengineering is required.
-Students interested in this dual degree option should begin conversations with OASA and OEP by their MS2 year and prepare the application to the program in the Fall of their MS3 year.
+Students interested in this dual degree option should begin conversations with the Office of Admissions and Student Affairs (OASA) and Office of Educational Programs (OEP) by the Spring of their MS2 year and prepare the application to the program in the Fall of their MS3 year.

-Information on application materials and successful completion of the application will be covered during the Fall information sessions.
-Interviews occur in January/February and acceptances communicated by Rice faculty in February/March.
-Students should continue to meet all deadlines in the planning and scheduling of their MS4 year until official notification of acceptance into the Rice program.
+Information on program details, application materials, and successful completion of the application will be covered during the Fall information sessions.
+Interviews occur in January/February and acceptances are communicated by Rice University faculty in February/March.
+Students should continue to meet all deadlines in the planning and scheduling of their MS4 year until official notification of acceptance into the Rice University program.

 Finances

 Students are responsible for the tuition and fees associated with each program.
-Students will pay MMS tuition when registered in the medical school and Rice University tuition when enrolled at Rice.
-Rice tuition for MMS students is negotiated on an annual basis, and may change annually.
-Scholarship assistance for the fourth year of medical school may be available.
+Students will pay MMS tuition when registered in the medical school and Rice University tuition when enrolled at Rice University.
+Rice University tuition for MMS students is negotiated annually, and may change annually.

 Students must notify the MMS Financial Aid office of their intention to take an LOA and are strongly encouraged to seek out their guidance.